Wednesday, April 23, 2025

 Didn't plan on going too far, but just did our local patch completely.

-Out most days about 9 ish returning about 4 o'clock
+Out most days out ish about 9 oclock clock returning about 4 o'clock

 Bluethroat